Thenextpage/diy-raspberrypi-pico-midifighter-project/README.md

   - 1 rgb led and a white led
   - liniar potentiometer for slider midi control

-> im currently in the making so its not done yet.
+> the skimatics will be like this